How To Install WSL2 on Windows 10/11

 Error: 0x800701bc WSL 2 requires an update to its kernel component.

-WSL2 has no internet access
+Why does WSL2 have no internet access?

 # Test from inside WSL2